Send Me an Angel

-The conversation continued for many Earth years.
+The conversation continued.
 New parents were considered and new circumstances were analysed.
-Approximately 9 years later, they finally decided.
+Approximately 10 Earth years later, they found them.

 The birth process was always the hardest, and the most painful necessary transition into the new body.
 The first years went quickly as they always went through the ritual of learning to walk and talk and understand their environment and how to use the body.